-Synopsis A variable declaration hides a parameter of the function

-A local variable is declared in a function with the same name as an argument of the function, hiding the argument from this scope, from this point onwards.
+Synopsis A variable declaration hides a parameter of the function function, hiding the argument from this scope, from this point onwards.
 This might be intentional, but it is better to use a different name for the variable, so that a reference to the argument does not accidentally change or return the inner value.